attilasomogyi/asterisk-configuration-files/CONTRIBUTING.md

 Closes #<pr number>
 ```

-Breaking Change section should start with the phrase "BREAKING CHANGE: "
+Breaking Change section should start with the phrase **BREAKING CHANGE:**.
-followed by a summary of the breaking change, a blank line, and a detailed
+It follow by a summary of the breaking change, a blank line, and a detailed
 description of the breaking change that also includes migration instructions.

-Similarly, a Deprecation section should start with "DEPRECATED: " followed by a
+Similarly, a Deprecation section should start with **DEPRECATED:**.
-short description of what is deprecated, a blank line, and a detailed
+It follow by a short description of what's deprecated, a blank line, and a detailed
 description of the deprecation that also mentions the recommended update path.

 ### Revert commits

-If the commit reverts a previous commit, it should begin with `revert:`,
+If the commit reverts a earlier commit, it should begin with `revert:`,
 followed by the header of the reverted commit.

 The content of the commit message body should contain:

-- information about the SHA of the commit being reverted in the following
+- information about the Secure Hash Algorithm of the commit reverts in the following
-  format: `This reverts commit <SHA>`,
+  format: `This reverts commit <Secure Hash Algorithm>`,
 - a clear description of the reason for reverting the commit message.

 [coc]: https://github.com/attilasomogyi/asterisk-configuration-files/blob/main/CODE_OF_CONDUCT.md